 Similar to black pepper, some people say that when they eat pine nuts, they feel like it calms THC’s effects and leads to greater alertness and mental clarity.
 The terpene in pine nuts that could be of scientific interest is pinene, which is also what gives pine trees their scent.

 Back in the 1800s, a Scottish toxicologist named Robert Christison recommended lemon for people who ingested too much cannabis.
-This remedy is still around today and was recently featured in Refinery29's list of ways to feel better if you get too high.
+This remedy is still around today.
 Limonene is one of the terpenes in lemon.

 On the other hand, mangoes have been anecdotally reported to intensify a marijuana high.
 Mangoes contain the terpene myrcene, which is also found in lemongrass and cardamom.